loader image

 Other Important MVMPO Documents

-Nondiscrimination Documentation (lays out protections for all who wish to engage with MVMPO and its staff):
+Nondiscrimination Documentation (lays out protections for all who wish to engage with the MVMPO Board and its staff):

 Coordinated Public Transportation Human Services Plan (discusses opportunities to improve transit for seniors, riders with disabilities, veterans, and other riders within the region and beyond):